Before you can confront social problems such as poverty, injustice or war, you must

 from the three required issue areas or from an approved list of electives.

-Students must also present in a public forum, such as SLU’s Global and Local Social
+Students in SLU's Global and Local Social Justice Program must also present in a public forum, such as SLU’s Global and Local Social Justice

-Justice conference, a student research conference or ATLAS Week — an annual event
+conference, a student research conference or ATLAS Week — an annual event at SLU that

 To be admitted to the program, students must be current SLU undergraduates, have at